Aurelien-Pelissier/Feature-Selection-as-Reinforcement-Learning/README.md

 ============================================================================================
 ```

-The fact that the stopping feature *fs* has been selected a high number of times indicate that the algorithm might have converged.
+The fact that the stopping feature *fs* has been selected a high number of times relatively to other features indicate that the algorithm might have converged.
 One can note that only 12 of the 500 features has been explored in this node, this has been implemented on purpose to strongly limit the exploration due the the high branching factor of the lattice.
 This can be changed by adjusting the parameter *b*.

 By running `plot_reward.py` (requires `Python 3`), we optain the following graph: